Skip to main content

 • It wasn’t used on another contractor’s job

-• The asset wasn’t lost, misplaced, or left idle
+• The asset was not reassigned, misplaced, or left idle

 Field teams had no centralized place to confirm: